stillingdesign/getrich/src/docs/theming.md

 ### Customize color

 To customize colors in Getrich replace the OKLCH values in `src/_data_/colors.json`.
-Since these will be used as utility classes using Tailwind, the alpha can be set flexibly [later on](https://tailwindcss.com/docs/background-color#changing-the-opacity).
+Since these will be used as utility classes with Tailwind, the alpha can be set flexibly [later on](https://tailwindcss.com/docs/background-color#changing-the-opacity).

-`colors.json` is fed into `eleventy.config.js` and `tailwind.config.js` so that colors can be define in one place.
+`colors.json` is fed into `eleventy.config.js` and `tailwind.config.js` so that colors can be defined in one place.

 <md-code>
     colors.json